William Phips: Narborough's treasure hunt

-Around this same time, the thirty-two-year-old Phips had made his way to England, where he gained an audience with Narborough and Charles II.
+Around the same time, the 32-year old Phips made his way to England, where he was granted an audience with Narborough and Charles II.
 By any measure, this was a remarkable achievement for a poor New Englander like Phips, but it also seems clear that he must have been at the right place at the right time.
 His reputation for finding sunken ships may have preceded him, and he seems to have had demonstrable gains to show, as one letter writer mentions his "late successful returns."
-He possibly delivered the King's portion of these returns to Whitehall in person.
-A plan was concocted, probably by Narborough, whereby Phips would be assigned as the commander of a 20-gun frigate, HMS Rose of Algiers, for a treasure hunt but given no other financial backing.
+Phips possibly delivered the King's portion of these returns to Whitehall in person.
+A plan was concocted, probably by Narborough, whereby Phips would be assigned as captain of the frigate HMS Rose for a treasure hunt but given no other financial backing.
 He and his crew would be required to pay for all other expenses of the voyage, including food and diving equipment, and give a deposit of £100.
 Of the treasure they found, 35% would go to the King, and the rest would be divided among the otherwise unpaid crew.
-On July 13, 1683, the articles of agreement (see image) were signed by Phips and seven other crew members, in the presence of Narborough and Haddock.
+On July 13, 1683, the articles of agreement were signed by Phips and seven other crew members in the presence of Narborough and Richard Haddock.

 Delivering Randolph

 Before Phips could set sail, he had another mission added to the manifest.
-Edward Randolph, "indefatigable foe of Puritans", was serving Boston with a writ of quo warranto against the Charter of Massachusetts and searching for a frigate to be the muscle backing him:
+Edward Randolph, an "indefatigable foe of Puritans", was serving Boston with a writ of quo warranto against the Charter of Massachusetts and searching for a frigate to be the muscle backing him:

 It is essential that a frigate should be on the New England coast at such a time to second the quo warranto and hasten submission; ... a war vessel be present to awe them.

 Randolph hoped such a display would induce New England to submit to revisions of their charter from the Crown, rather than having it fully revoked.
 On August 3, 1683, Randolph wrote to Sir Leoline Jenkins, "I am now informed that the H.M.S.
 Rose is already fitted out for the Bahamas with orders to call at Boston for 2 or 3 weeks on the way."
 Randolph indicates that time is of the essence, and he is willing to travel with Phips or forego the frigate idea and embark on a merchantman.
-Randolph, along with his brother Bernard, were given passage and cabins on HMS Rose.
+Randolph, along with his brother Bernard, were given passage and cabins on Rose.